Champions League: Hakimi double does the business for Dortmund in Prague | DW | 02.10.2019

 Dortmund's Moroccan defender Achraf Hakimi was the unlikely hero, scoring both goals as Dortmund downed Slavia Prague with a professional performance on the road.

-Dortmund were the more dangerous side in the first half, but Slavia Prague created some chances of their own, not least a one-on-one for midfielder Lukas Masopust, who beat the offside trap and fended off Raphael Gueirrero, but Roman Bürki emerged quickly and blocked the shot well.
+Dortmund were the more dangerous side in the first half, but Slavia Prague created some chances of their own.
+The best came from midfielder Lukas Masopust, who beat the offside trap and fended off Raphael Gueirrero, but Roman Bürki emerged quickly and blocked the shot well.

-The hosts were made to pay for that a few minutes later when Hakimi opened the scoring for Dortmund with a fine solo effort.
-The right back galloped forward on the counter-attack, drove into the box and resisted the temptation to pass to Jadon Sancho who was free, instead arrowing a left foot drive into the roof oft he Slavia Prague net.
+The hosts were made to pay for that miss a few minutes later when Hakimi opened the scoring for Dortmund with a fine solo effort.
+The defender-cum-midfielder galloped forward on the counter-attack, drove into the box and resisted the temptation to pass to the unmarked Jadon Sancho, instead arrowing a left-foot drive into the roof of the Slavia Prague net.

 Prague were playing a high defensive line throughout, allowing Dortmund to get behind them on the counter-attack.
 Sancho almost took advantage when his pace set him free down the right, but his low cross was just centimeters too far ahead of Marco Reus, who was at full stretch.

-Sancho was lively and had the chance to put the game to bed when he was sent clean through on goal after beating the offside trap by starting his run in his own half, but the England teenager over-ran it.
+Sancho was lively and had a chance to put the game to bed when he was sent clean through on goal after beating the offside trap, but the England teenager over-ran the ball.

-Hakimi, however, made no such error with a strong run and assured finish through the legs of Ondrej Kolar to seal the points for Lucien Favre's side, maintaining their unbeaten start to this season's Champions League campaign.
+Hakimi, however, made no such error with a strong run and assured finish through the legs of Ondrej Kolar to seal the points for Lucien Favre's side late in the match, maintaining Dortmund's unbeaten start to this season's Champions League campaign.